Thyroid Surgery in Birmingham

 Thyroid cancers allow the physician to track tumor markers such as thyroglobulin for early evidence of recurrent disease.
 Thyroglobulin levels are measured by blood work and may prompt a more detailed evaluation including radioactive iodine uptake scanning.
-Thyroid ultrasound is a useful tool in identifying thyroid nodules that may represent thyroid cancers.
-Ultrasound allows the surgeon Tim age the thyroid gland in a dynamic fashion allowing the ability eat to biopsy by fine-needle aspiration.
-After surgery for thyroid cancer, the patient will undergo monitoring of their it thyroglobulin levels at three months and six months as well as neck alter sound evaluation at six months after surgery.
-This allows the position to identified lymph node disease or recurrent thyroid cancer within the thyroid bed.
+Thyroid ultrasound is a useful tool for identifying thyroid nodules that may represent thyroid cancers.
+Ultrasound allows the surgeon to age the thyroid gland in a dynamic fashion allowing the ability to eat to biopsy by fine-needle aspiration.
+After surgery for thyroid cancer, the patient will undergo monitoring of their thyroglobulin levels at three months and six months as well as neck alter sound evaluation at six months after surgery.
+This allows the position to identify lymph node disease or recurrent thyroid cancer within the thyroid bed.

-Thyroid surgery may involve removal of the entire thyroid gland or part depending on the disease process.
-Removal of the entire thyroid gland is generally necessary for the treatment of thyroid cancer, while benign disease may be treated with the removal of a portion glad.
+Thyroid surgery may involve the removal of the entire thyroid gland or part depending on the disease process.
+Removal of the entire thyroid gland is generally necessary for the treatment of thyroid cancer, while the benign disease may be treated with the removal of a portion glad.
 This may allow the patient to avoid thyroid replacement hormone therapy.
 Thyroid surgery is performed through a small incision across the lower portion of the neck.
-Recovery after thyroid surgery tends to be quick, but the patient having minimal Incisional pain.
+Recovery after thyroid surgery tends to be quick, but the patient has minimal Incisional pain.
 Patients are often able to return to work and normal activity within one week after surgery.
-They will often have a sore throat that last for 5 to 6 days.
+They will often have a sore throat that lasts for 5 to 6 days.
 Many patients will experience easy fatigue for the first month after surgery.

 Postoperative Instructions Following Thyroidectomy